If you’re looking for a rich, creamy dessert, then this peanut butter mousse parfait with chocolate is the recipe for you.

 Keep in mind that cream must be kept inside the refrigerator for several hours or overnight before you whip it.

-The whisk attachment and the metal or glass bowl you’re going to use should also be kept inside the freezer for a couple of hours or more until you use them.
+The whisk attachment and the metal or glass bowl you’re going to use should also be kept inside the freezer for 30 minutes or more until you use them.

-Keeping the cream and your tools as cool as possible helps whip the cream especially if you live in a humid region.
-Check out this site for in-depth tips.
+Keeping the cream and your tools as cool as possible helps whip the cream, especially if you live in a humid region.

 What is the difference between whipping cream and heavy whipping cream?